What’s better than chocolate chip cookies? A super giant chocolate chip cookie, that’s what!

 - 12 oz bag chocolate chips

 - Combine the ground up flax seeds, water, and applesauce, and let sit for about 1 minute, so as to allow the flax seeds to become a bit sticky.

 - Soften the coconut oil if it’s in a rock solid state, and add it and the sugars; mix thoroughly.

 - Add everything else, waiting to add the chocolate chips until the end, when everything else is pretty well mixed.

 - Shape the cookie into desired shape on a greased cookie sheet.
 I used silicon baking sheets for mine since they’re very non-stick.
 (If making regular-sized cookies, drop in 2 TBS sized chunks onto baking sheet.)

-- Bake at 350 degrees Fahrenheit for about 15 minutes for a giant cookie, or 10 minutes for small individual cookies.
+- Bake at 375 degrees Fahrenheit for about 15 minutes for a giant cookie, or 10 minutes for small individual cookies.
 Your cooking time might vary a bit depending on the size of your cookies and the type of cookie sheet used (I use silicone baking sheets), so just keep an eye on it and take it out when the cookie(s) just barely starts to look golden brown.